tim-collie/quantspark/README.md

 # Deploying an AWS based webservice via IaC

 This repository contains Terraform code to deploy an AWS based webserver.
-This document will cover infrastructure deployment, removal and design choices with a final section giving an idea of improvments weith further time investiment.
+This document will cover infrastructure deployment, removal and design choices with a final section giving an idea of improvements with further time investment.

 - Terraform 1.2.*
 - AWS CLI